OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-23.md

 ## 2 Kings 23:23

-But in the eighteenth year of King Josiah,
+However, in the eighteenth year of King Josiah,
-this Passover was celebrated to the Lord in Jerusalem.
+this Passover was held to the Lord in Jerusalem.

 ---